harryworld/cuhk-iot-workshop/computer_basics/README.md

 ## Computer Basics

-Before we dive into programming, make sure you know your way around your computer like a developer.
-Your computer is now a tool of your trade.
+Before we dive deeper, make sure you know your way around your computer like a developer.
+Your computer is now a _tool-of-your-trade_.
+Treat it well!

-Try to incorporate keyboard shortcuts into your day-to-day computer use.
-They may be awkward at first, but learning them will make you exponentially faster.
-So skip the mouse and use the keyboard shortcuts.
-Use them enough times and they become muscle memory.
+As an exercise, try to incorporate _keyboard shortcuts_ into your day-to-day computer use.
+It may feel awkward at first, but _keyboard shortcuts_ will make you exponentially faster.
+Use them enough times and they will soon become muscle memory.

-Learning to use your computer efficiently and typing quickly are the **MOST CRITICAL** parts of the prework.
+Getting comfortable with your computer is one of the __MOST IMPORTANT__ part of the prework.

 <br><br>